Sign up to our Newsletter

 • 75th percentile score: 175

 Based on this information, it's challenging to determine what the Columbia Law average LSAT score is.
 However, an LSAT score at or above 173 should put you in good standing.
-To achieve this score, you’ll have to study hard by taking advantage of practice tests and questions
+To achieve this score, contact Juris Education for expert tutoring in New York.

 Columbia Law School GRE